TextpressoDevelopers/textpressoapi/docs/search_documents.rst

    :<json string token: a valid access token.
 See :doc:`obtaining_a_token` for further information on how to get one.
    :<json object query: a query object (see :doc:`query_object` for more details) :<json boolean include_fulltext: whether to return the fulltext and abstract of the documents.
+                                    *Default value* is **false**.
+Restricted to specific tokens due to copyright.
+   :<json boolean include_all_sentences: whether to return the text of all the sentences in the text.
+                                          *Default value* is **false**.
+Restricted to specific tokens due to copyright.
-                                    *Default value* is **false** :<json boolean include_sentences: whether to return the text of each matched sentence.
-Valid only for sentence searches. *Default value* is **false** :<json int since_num: used for pagination.
+   :<json boolean include_match_sentences: whether to return the text of each matched sentence.
+Valid only for sentence
+                                     searches. *Default value* is **false** :<json int since_num: used for pagination.
 Skip the first results and return entries from the specified number.
 Note that the counter starts from 0 - i.e., the first document is number 0.